Basic Page Sidebar Menu Penn FRC

 The University maintains a list of all child care centers near campus.

 Pennsylvania's Human Services Department provides an on-line child care provider search database to find providers throughout the state.
-In addition, Pennsylvania's Department of Education provides a helpful checklist when looking for a provider.
+In addition, Pennsylvania’s Promise for Children, known as PA Promise, a partner of the Pennsylvania Office of Early Learning and Development (OCDEL), provides a guide for choosing quality childcare in PA.

 Caregiver Connections is a new online platform for Penn faculty, staff, students, and postdocs who are also caregivers to build connections and find support in our local neighborhoods.
 You can find and build connections to Penn colleagues in your neighborhood who are also trying to address caregiving issues, including babysitting, tutoring, eldercare, and care for adults and children with special needs.
 Your PennKey and password is required.

-Childcare centers such as KinderCare (10% discount for Penn families), and Bright Horizons, among others, are opening learning centers for school age children this fall.
+Childcare centers such as KinderCare (10% discount for Penn families), and Bright Horizons, among others, are now open as in-person learning centers for school age children.
 The YMCA announced support centers will be open 7am-6pm serving grades K-6 in many of their locations.
 Please see Additional Resources below for details.

 If you are looking for information not found on this page, please contact email@example.com.